 Can biopsy be performed as Day-Care procedure?

-- Yes, Core needle and Trucut/Gun biopsy (image guided also) and most of open biopsy procedures can be performed on day care basis.
+- Yes, Image Guided Core needle and Trucut/Gun biopsy most of the open biopsy procedures can be performed on a day care basis.

 - In certain open biopsies, hospital stay may extend to two or three days in presence of suction drain to evacuate hematoma and rarely analgesia.